GothenburgBitFactory/taskwarrior/taskchampion/docs/src/sync-protocol.md

 ## Data Formats

-All data sent to the server is encrypted by the client, using the scheme described in the "Encryption" chapter.
+Task data sent to the server is encrypted by the client, using the scheme described in the "Encryption" chapter.

 ### Version